The restroom is closed—so, boaters, hit the head before you hit the island!

-Access to the island is via the North Cove only.
-A 70-foot dock just inside the breakwater is available for side-tie moorage on a first-come, first-served basis (please observe a time limit of three hours).
+When open to the public, access to the island is via the North Cove only.
+A 70-foot dock just inside the breakwater is available for side-tie moorage on a first-come, first-served basis.
+Please observe a time limit of three hours.
 Kayaks and other small watercraft may land on the beach inside this protected cove.

 We are working to manage a delicate balance between protecting the ecological integrity of the island and human enjoyment of this property.